fac-17/Where-Should-We-Meet/README.md

-# Meet Me In The Middle
+# Meet Me In The Middle 🌎

-Hi!
-Welcome to [Meet Me In The Middle](https://meet-me-in-the-middl.herokuapp.com/) - the web app that takes your location, takes your friend's location, and finds you a venue to meet at in the middle!
+Hi! 👋 Welcome to [Meet Me In The Middle](https://meet-me-in-the-middl.herokuapp.com/) - the web app that takes your 📍 location, takes your friend's 📍location, and finds you a venue to meet at in the middle!

 ## Our problem 🤔